 A paramount concern for all involved with the study has been the determination of the prevalence of the problem in the Catholic Church in the United States.
 The survey responses make it clear that the problem was indeed widespread and affected more than 95% of dioceses and approximately 60% of religious communities.
-Of the 195 dioceses and eparchies that participated in the study, all but seven have reported that allegations of sexual abuse of youths under the age of 18 have been made against al least one priest serving in ecclesiastical ministry in that diocese or eparchy.
+Of the 195 dioceses and eparchies that participated in the study, all but seven have reported that allegations of sexual abuse of youths under the age of 18 have been made against at least one priest serving in ecclesiastical ministry in that diocese or eparchy.
 Of the 140 religious communities that submitted surveys, all but 30 reported at least one allegation against a religious priest who was a member of that community.

 Researchers asked each diocese, eparchy and religious community to provide the total number of priests who were active, or serving in ministry, between 1950 and 2002 so that the number of the accused could be presented as a part of an overall total.
-In our effort to understand the scope and distribution of the problem for the dioceses and eparchies, researchers collected information on the region, a geographical division of the Catholic Church, the number of Catholics per diocese and the number of parishes per diocese.
+In our effort to understand the scope and distribution of the problem for the dioceses and eparchies, researchers collected information on the region, a geographical division of the Catholic Church, the number of Catholics per diocese, and the number of parishes per diocese.
 Dioceses and eparchies were asked to indicate these numbers by choosing one of ten equal ranges for the number of Catholic communicants and the number of parishes.
-The range, i.e., 88,000 - 120,000 or 121,000 - 170,000, etc. in Catholic population, were used to ensure confidentiality of each study participant.
+The range, i.e., 88,501 - 122,000, 122,001 - 170,000, and so forth, in Catholic population, was used to ensure confidentiality of each study participant.
 Religious communities were grouped into ten equal groups by their total membership and clerical membership, as reported in the Official Catholic Directory 2002.
 These different ways of looking at the scope of the problem were used to examine the extent of sexual abuse of youths under 18 by Catholic priests and deacons.

-- Dioceses and eparchies reported that allegations of child sexual abuse had been made against 4,692 priests and deacons for incidents that took place while these men were serving in ecclesiastical.
-Individual survey forms were submitted for 4,557 of these priests. - Religious communities reported that allegations of sexual abuse had been made against 647 clerics who were members of their communities.
-Dioceses reported additional religious priests, for a study total of 929 religious priests. - ° When the 143 priests who were the subject of allegations in more than one diocese or religious community are counted as a single individual, the total number of Catholic priests and deacons in the United States who have been accused of sexual abuse of children is 4.392. - When dioceses are grouped by the fourteen geographical regions of the Church, the average percent of all incardinated priests in that region's dioceses to have been accused of sexual abuse is consistent: all regions averaged between 3% and 6% of priests accused. - ° If the number of priests in a religious community who have had allegations made against them is presented as a percentage of all priest members of that community between 1950 and 2002, the percentage accused of child sexual abuse is 2.7%.
+- Dioceses and eparchies reported that allegations of child sexual abuse had been made against 4,692 priests and deacons for incidents that took place while these men were serving in ecclesiastical ministry.
+Individual survey forms were submitted for 4,557 of these priests.
+Of these, some surveys had to be eliminated because the victim's was 18 or older or the date of the alleged incident was prior to 1950 or after 2002. - Religious communities reported that allegations of sexual abuse had been made against 647 priests who were members of their communities.
+Dioceses reported additional religious priests, for a study total of 929 religious priests. - When the multiple surveys for the 143 priests who were the subject of allegations in more than one diocese or religious community are condensed to a single record, the total number of Catholic priests and deacons in the United States who have been accused of sexual abuse of children is 4,392. - When dioceses are grouped by the fourteen geographical regions of the Church, the average percent of all incardinated priests in a region's dioceses to have been accused of sexual abuse is consistent: all regions averaged between 3% and 6% of priests accused.

+• If the total number of priests in religious communities who have had allegations made against them is presented as a percentage of all religious priests in ministry, as estimated form the study data, the percentage accused of child sexual abuse is 2.7%.